DETAILS

 CREWS

 Crew access is allowed at the start/finish at Louis Murphy Park and AS#3 EB Lyons.
-Crews are encouraged to set up canopies or tents in Crew-ville which is adjacent to the Start/Finish line aid station!
-A town needs its citizens!
+Crews are encouraged to set up canopies or tents in Crew-ville which is the greenspace adjacent to the Start/Finish line aid station.
+No vehicles are allowed to park on the greenspace itself and large recreation vehicles (RVs)/campers/tour buses are NOT ALLOWED overnight at the park due to the very limited parking space available.

 Canopies/tents can be placed and setup beginning Friday morning at 6am when the park gate opens.
-NO SETUP ON THURSDAY.
+NO EARLY SETUP AND NO CAMPING IS ALLOWED THURSDAY NIGHT AT MURPHY PARK.

 NO AID is to be provided by crew (including caching) outside of the two designated aid stations (Start/Finish & AS#03).
 The park is closed to the public overnight and we have special permission to hold this race.
 Our rules regarding crewing exist primarily for runner safety especially during the overnight hours as well as to prevent congestion/parking issues that would damage our strong relationship with the city and park staff.
 Breaking these rules is grounds for runner disqualification and we take it very seriously.